 EXAMPLE ITEMS

-Example items, which are representative of the applicable DOK levels across various Biology content domains, are provided.
+Example items, which are representative of the DOK levels across various Biology content domains, are provided on the following pages.
 All example and sample items contained in this guide are the property of the Georgia Department of Education.